NiranjanRathor47/NiranjanRathor47/README.md

 - 🌱 I’m currently learning *JS Languages*

-- 👨‍💻 Other information go to my website  **www.linkedin.com/in/niranjan-rathor-134093204**
+- 👨‍💻 Other information go to my website  **http://127.0.0.1:5500/index.html**

 - 📫 How to reach me *niranjanrathor888@gmail.com*

-- ⚡ Fun fact **I practice for CP ,watch movies & web series **
+- ⚡ Fun fact **I practice for CP & trading on stock market **

 ## 🚀 Languages and Tools: